GeorgeQuantAnalyst/crypto-trading-bootcamp/docs/cryptocurrencies/top-10-cryptocurrencies.md

 ### An Example of purpose
 ADA is used as the native currency of the Cardano platform and can be used for a variety of purposes, including paying transaction fees, staking to participate in the network's consensus mechanism, and as a means of exchange on cryptocurrency exchanges.

+### Forks of Cardano
+One of them are simply copies of Cardano's code with minor changes such as:
+* Cardano Classic: Aims to restore some of the original features of Cardano, such as the Ouroboros Classic consensus algorithm
+* Cardano Diamond: Aims to provide faster and cheaper transactions through the implementation of a new consensus algorithm called Proof of Authority.

+Others are entirely new projects that leverage Cardano's technology such as:
+* CardStarter: It provides fundraising and launchpad services for early-stage Cardano-based projects.
+* Cardano Protocol for Sustainability: Aimed at creating a sustainable funding model for the Cardano ecosystem.

 ## Polygon (MATIC)
 2017
 {: .label .label-green }